MB Railroad Images …

 The other borough rail station — much smaller — was in Galilee.
 In November 1913, the station was moved — placed on the tracks and pulled by locomotive — 300 yards north and closer to the Low Moor station, according to the Long Branch Daily Record.
 A new office and freight room were also added.
 It endured a major fire in 1917, discontinued its railroad agent in 1929 and was abandoned in 1942.

 The train system that ran through town for 80 years, the Long Branch & Sea Shore Railroad (part of the Central Jersey of NJ), opened in 1865 and stopped running in late 1944.
+In Summer 1901, the MB station was welcoming 63 train stops per day.

 Plus: Long Branch Railroad Images / Sea Bright Railroad Images